muhammadtalhasultan/calendar_timeline/README.md

 ## Getting Started

-You can use this package when you need to add a date picker that is always visible and manageable with just one finger.
+You can use this package when you need to add a date picker that takes up little screen space, so we can always have it visible, and that facilitates use with one hand.

 ![calendar_timeline_example.gif](calendar_timeline_example.gif)